thinks/thx/README.md

-# Don't use this, use GLM instead
+# Don't use this, use GLM instead!

 [GLM on github](https://github.com/g-truc/glm)